Hudu-Technologies-Inc/Hudu-PassPortal-Migration/README.md

 After initiating the export, runbooks may take some time to generate.

+> ⚠️ **Important**: If prompted by Passportal to export runbooks with passwords, we'd reccomend not doing so, and instead migrating passwords normally (outside of runbooks)

 - Download all generated PDFs into a **new directory separate from your CSV exports**
 - If you are migrating runbooks, your environment file will reference **two directories**:
   - One for CSV exports